We may earn money or products from the companies or links mentioned in this post.

 There are several options for Disneyland stroller rentals.
 The first option is to rent from Disneyland Guest Services.
 While this may seem convenient, there are a few disadvantages to renting from Disneyland.

 - Disneyland stroller rentals are expensive.
 Stroller rentals from Disneyland are $15/day for one stroller or $25/day for two strollers.
-They do not have double strollers, so if you need two seats, you will be paying $25/day
+They began renting double strollers in spring 2018 for $35/day

 - Disneyland is migrating to a hard plastic stroller.
 The pro to the new stroller is the weight limit is 60 pounds, and they are easy to wipe down.
 Both are pros.
 The cons are they do not recline, have awful storage, and are uncomfortable for kids